ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

     ## [1] 400  17

 Now we’ll adjust some of the variables, themselves.
 We will save the nominal covariates `gender`, `msm`, and `ethnicgrp` as factors with defined levels.
-The covariate `partners` is ordinal[^2], but for our purposes it will be fine to convert it to a factor, too.
+The covariate `partners` is ordinal,[^2] but for our purposes it will be fine to convert it to a factor, too.
 The `age` covariate is continuous, but it’ll come in handy to rescale it into a `\(z\)`-score metric, which we’ll name `agez`.
 We’ll simplify the character variable for the experimental groups, `group`, in to a a `tx` dummy coded `0` for the control condition and `1` for those in the intervention condition.
-Then we’ll rename the `anon_id` index to `id`, reorder the columns, and drop the other columns we won’t be focusing on in this post.
+Then we’ll rename the `anon_id` index to `id`, reorder the columns, and drop the other columns we won’t need for the rest of this post.

 ``` r
 wilson2017 <- wilson2017 %>%